dorebrow/TASR/README.md

 Note: The runtime of each simulation will also be stored in the results file.

 ### Running Simulation Batches: Multi-Commodity
-To run batches of multi-commodity simulations, in the ```Bash_Scripts/run_program.sh``` bash file, modify the values of NUMBER_OF_ITERATIONS, GRAPH, TOTAL_DEMAND, ALG, and OUTPUT_FILE to your desired values at the top of the file.
+To run batches of multi-commodity simulations, in the ```Bash_Scripts/run_single_batch_mc.sh``` bash file, modify the values of NUMBER_OF_ITERATIONS, GRAPH, TOTAL_DEMAND, ALG, and OUTPUT_FILE to your desired values at the top of the file.

 The variable NUMBER_OF_ITERATIONS controls how many simulations will be run.

 The variable OUTPUT_FILE is the file name where the results of the batch of simulations will be stored.

 Note: The runtime of each simulation will also be stored in the results file.

+## Automated Running of All Algorithms for a Set of Networks
+Automated scripts are available to run batches of multiple individual instances of all algorithms considered (TASR, CC, LLF, Scale, ASCALE, and Aloof).
+To automate all single-commodity batches, use the run_sc_automated.sh bash file.
+To automate all multi-commodity batches, use the run_mc_automated.sh bash file.

+Note: The above files by default execute a program 100 times for all combinations of the considered algorithms for low, medium, and high demand levels.
+These values can be changed as desired for new or different combinations of networks, demands, or numbers of runs.

 ## Demands
 Total network demand is computed using low, medium, or high commodity demands.
 Please refer to the paper to see how these demand levels are chosen.
 The following arguments are used to indicate to the program which demand level you would like to simulate: